How to Study Candlestick in Trading

 Low volume down candle close middle or top, it shows that smart money testing supply and no more supply available 2nd candle was buyer’s volume if the next candle closes above the current candle

-6 PRINCIPLE FOR ANALYSIS CANDLESTICK
+6 PRINCIPLE FOR CANDLESTICK ANALYSIS IN TRADING

 Principle Number One: The length of any wick, either to the top or bottom of the candle is ALWAYS the first point of focus because it instantly shows, strength, weakness, and indecision, and most important where SMART-MONEY enter